AntonisAgap/Eclass-WebScraper/README.md

 # eclass_scraper
 Simple python script that downloads all courses' documents from eclass.
 Variables:
-* url: contains the url of eclass (https://eclass.uniwa.gr/, https://eclass.aueb.gr/ etc)
+* url: contains the url of eclass (https://eclass.uniwa.gr/)
 * path: contains the path, where the files will be downloaded (C:\Users\user\Documents\University\ etc)
 * username: contains the username of the student
 * password: contains the password of the student